e-hengirmen/Huffman-Coding/README.md

 * Improve documentation
 * Make it so that name of the file is added to compressed file and translated from it by decompress
 * ~~Add a make file or shell script~~(Done)(added script)
-* Huffman.cpp should compress multiple Files
+* Huffman.cpp should compress multiple files
 * Huffman.cpp should compress folders